acl-org/emnlp-2024/_pages/sponsors.md

 If your organization would like to sponsor EMNLP or other conferences in the ACL family, please refer to the <a href= "/downloads/Sponsorship_Brochure_for_ACL_2024_conferences.pdf">sponsorship brochure</a> for information about sponsorship rates and benefits.
 If you are currently a sponsor of EMNLP 2024, please review the <a href="https://docs.google.com/document/d/1Veoe0otkvfWj8d9Oea5SFdqpZP6t53rL95211mWTmxo/edit?usp=sharing">EMNLP 2024 Sponsorship Manual</a> for guidelines.
 Sponsors who are exhibiting will have a manual posted soon.

-As a sponsor, you can also help us with our diversity and inclusion (D&I)  initiatives through D&I sponsorship.
-The goal of this initiative is to make the conference more accessible to people from underrepresented groups and geographic regions, provide accommodations to researchers with disabilities, and make the conference more welcoming to newcomers.
-As the registration fees can be 2 to 10 times the minimum wage in many parts of the world, the D&I committee reaches out to NLP researchers from underrepresented groups and offers registration fee waivers, travel grants, caregiving subsidies, etc. We also organize theme-based academic mentoring sessions and affinity group socials/workshops to help newcomers and early-career researchers.

 ## Diamond

 {% include sponsors-list id="diamond" layout="third" %}